kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 -->
 - PATCH StatefulSet
   - kubectl or other user agents
-- PATCH PersistentVolumeClaim
+- PATCH PersistentVolumeClaim (server-side apply)
-  - 1 per updated PVC in the StatefulSet (number of updated claim template * replica)
+  - 1 per PVC in the StatefulSet (number of updated claim template * replica)
   - StatefulSet controller (in KCM)
   - triggered by the StatefulSet spec update

-- PATCH StatefulSet status
-  - 1-2 per updated PVC in the StatefulSet (number of updated claim template * replica)
-  - StatefulSet controller (in KCM)
+StatefulSet controller will watch PVC updates.
-  - triggered by the StatefulSet spec update and PVC status update
+(although statefulset controller does not watch PVCs before, KCM does)

 ###### Will enabling / using this feature result in introducing new API types?